RhizomeDB/spec/README.md

 type EntityID = Bytes
 ```

-Espeically since PomoDB allows for creation IDs without coordination, a real-world entity MAY be represented by multiple entity IDs.
+Especially since PomoDB allows for creation IDs without coordination, a real-world entity MAY be represented by multiple entity IDs.
 This case SHOULD be handed at the query layer by selecting for all relevant entity IDs.

 ### 4.1.4 Attribute